BrockFredin/microbenching-coefficient-variation/README.md

 ## Folder Structure

-The workspace contains two Python scripts by default, where:
+The workspace contains three Python scripts by default, where:

 - `example_ce.py`: this script calculates the coefficient of variation (CV)
 - `example_vf.py`: this script demonstrates how dynamically adjusting the fork count influences the CV, providing insights into the impact of changing fork instances on performance consistency